datacharmer/dbdeployer/README.md

 Should you need to compile your own binaries for dbdeployer, follow these steps:

-1. Make sure you have go 1.10+ installed in your system, and that the ``$GOPATH`` variable is set.
+1. Make sure you have go 1.11+ installed in your system.
-2. Run ``go get -u github.com/datacharmer/dbdeployer``.
+2. Run `git clone https://github.com/datacharmer/dbdeployer.git`.
 This will import all the code that is needed to build dbdeployer.
-3. Change directory to ``$GOPATH/src/github.com/datacharmer/dbdeployer``.
+3. Change directory to `./dbdeployer`.
-4. Run ``./scripts/build.sh {linux|OSX} 1.36.0``
+4. Run ./scripts/build.sh {linux|OSX}`
-5. If you need the docs enabled binaries (see the section "Generating additional documentation") run ``MKDOCS=1 ./scripts/build.sh {linux|OSX} 1.36.0``
+5. If you need the docs enabled binaries (see the section "Generating additional documentation") run `MKDOCS=1 ./scripts/build.sh {linux|OSX}`

 # Generating additional documentation

 Between this file and [the API API list](https://github.com/datacharmer/dbdeployer/blob/master/docs/API/API-1.1.md), you have all the existing documentation for dbdeployer.
 Should you need additional formats, though, dbdeployer is able to generate them on-the-fly.
 Tou will need the docs-enabled binaries: in the distribution list, you will find:

-* dbdeployer-1.36.0-docs.linux.tar.gz
+* dbdeployer-1.37.0-docs.linux.tar.gz
-* dbdeployer-1.36.0-docs.osx.tar.gz
+* dbdeployer-1.37.0-docs.osx.tar.gz
-* dbdeployer-1.36.0.linux.tar.gz
+* dbdeployer-1.37.0.linux.tar.gz
-* dbdeployer-1.36.0.osx.tar.gz
+* dbdeployer-1.37.0.osx.tar.gz

 The executables containing ``-docs`` in their name have the same capabilities of the regular ones, but in addition they can run the *hidden* command ``tree``, with alias ``docs``.